got a log of observations through my telescope. later i may add some phone images through it, and some reviews of the scope and eyepieces.

 repeat until happy with the image of the primary

-and repeat i did, for an hour. i felt the secondary was okay, and moved to the primary. i collimated on sirius with the 15. for future reference, so i dont get it mixed up, tightening a primary collimation screw will push the shadow of the secondary back away from whatever side the screw is on. and for secondary collimation, only when everything is extremely tight, tightening a screw will push the image in the opposite direction the screw is located in.
+i repeated this process for an hour. i felt the secondary was okay, and moved to the primary. i star collimated on sirius with the 15. for future reference, so i dont get it mixed up, tightening a primary collimation screw will push the shadow of the secondary back away from whatever side the screw is on. and for secondary collimation, only when everything is extremely tight, tightening a screw will push the image in the opposite direction the screw is located in.

 i went to jupiter in the 15 and saw still again the donuts were different on inward and outward focus. but actually its just that the outward donut exaggerated the unevenness that was there on inward. i didnt re collimate, maybe another night.